Sunday, April 6, 2014

 Johanna: Hi Monika, I feel very happy about this interview.

 Johanna: It was pure instinct and ambition.
-When I saw "Transgender" for the first time two years ago, I have felt envy and a strong need to participate in that TV show as well.
+When I saw Transgender for the first time two years ago, I felt envy and a strong need to participate in that TV show as well.
 There was no certain reason, I just wanted to be part of that.
 I considered it as my next goal.
+Looking back, it turned out to be one of the best decisions of my life.

 Johanna: My impression is that the production team is really serious about the topic and about us, the participants.
-Nothing respectless was shown in the shows though they could have.
-For example, there were pictures of me attending an erotic dance class where I did not hide my gender and you could see everything because I wore tight leggings.
-But they did not show.
-On the other side, the show is quite superficial cause it's more about operations.
+Nothing disrespectful was shown in the shows, though they could have.
+For example, there were pictures of me attending an erotic dance class where I did not hide my gender, and you could see everything because I wore tight leggings.
+But they did not show it.
+On the other side, the show is quite superficial because it's more about operations.
+Still, I appreciate that it gave me a platform to share my journey and connect with others in the community.

 Happy in Berlin.

-Johanna: At the beginning with some.
+Johanna: At the beginning, I kept in touch with some.
 But I am Austrian, not German.
-I can feel that I am not so important to them or maybe some are jealous.
+I can feel that I am not so important to them, or maybe some are jealous.
 Who knows?
 I feel some of them are just concerned about their part in the show and how many new friends or fans on Facebook they get.
 It's sort of ego-driven.
 Plus, they are young and have other things in mind than I do.

-But there is one who was hated by all the participants cause she was very sexual and direct, but with her, I feel well; because she is different.
+But there is one who was hated by all the participants because she was very sexual and direct, but with her, I feel well because she is different.
+I appreciate her honesty and the way she doesn’t try to fit into anyone else’s expectations.

 Johanna: Yeah, many in Austria.
 You can find them on my YouTube channel, but it's all in German.
-And I have a hard Austrian accent :) maybe I should do English subtitles to it.
+And I have a hard Austrian accent. :) Maybe I should add English subtitles to it.

 Johanna: That it's always about being transgendered.
 Not about your real personality, not about what you have learned from that specific way in your life.
 Not about how you have survived.
 Which skills you have developed.